 When applying for a permanent residence the following fees must be paid:

-- The right of Permanent Residence fee of $490 per person (This fee is refundable in case you wish to withdraw your application or your application is refused.)
+- The right of Permanent Residence Fee of $500 per person (This fee is refundable in case you wish to withdraw your application, or your application is refused.)

-If you need to learn more about Express Entry program or need a professional assessment about your Comprehensive Ranking System (CRS) score, team The Visa Canada can help you!
+If you need to learn more about the Express Entry program or need a professional assessment of your Comprehensive Ranking System (CRS) score, team The Visa Canada can help you!